ielab/DATA7901-IR-project-2022-sem1/sub-projects/4/README.md

 # Subproject 4 - Multi-lingual DRs

 ## Overview
 Dense retrieval has shown great success for passage ranking in English or monolingual tasks.
 This still remains a largely unexplored area in a multi-lingual setting.
-However, recently published datasets, including Mr TyDo and mMarco have given opportunities to test the effectiveness of multi-lingual models.
+However, recently published datasets, including Mr TyDi and mMarco have given opportunities to test the effectiveness of multi-lingual models.
 In this project, we aim to replicate previous works, investigate the effectiveness and generalization of different multi-lingual DR models on Mr. TyDi datasets.

 ## Core Tasks